-The school governing body consists of 15 members.
-Since we are an academy school, they are also known as directors.
+The school governing body consists of eleven trustees.
+The members consists of five representatives from the PCC, SDBE and Kingsbury Green Academy.
+Since we are an academy school, the trustees are also known as directors.
 Governors are volunteers who serve the community without remuneration.
 If you would like to speak to the governors, please contact the academy.

 The Role of Governors

 The role of Governors is defined in law by the school governance regulations (2013).
-These regulations are summmarised below:
+These regulations are summarised below:

 The governing body provides non-executive leadership.
 In all matters, the ‘board of governors’ should operate at a strategic level, leaving the headteacher and senior school leaders responsible and accountable to it for the operational day-to-day running of the school.

 The regulations define three core functions consistent with the strategic role of the board.
 These are to:

 • set the vision and strategic direction of school;

 • hold the headteacher to account for its educational performance; and

 • ensure financial resources are well spent.